-Practical tips to manage vendor risk
+Practical tips to manage supplier risk

 - Have a clear view of your total third-party expenditure.
 Ensure that the data is accurate, reliable and up-to-date.
-For strategic vendors, it is recommended that you gain insight into their reliance on their own vendors (your Tier 2).
+For strategic suppliers, it is recommended that you gain insight into their reliance on their own vendors (your Tier 2).
 Understanding the relationships that exist between different tiers of suppliers allows you to assess the extent of any possible supply risk.

-- Assess key vendors by their risk level.
+- Assess key suppliers by their risk level.
 With the highest risk vendors, site visits and procurement audits are essential.
 Ensuring compliance with specific laws and regulations around ethics, corporate social responsibility, health and safety and financial security is vital.
 Verify all information supplied and monitor it regularly.
 Research conducted by Achilles and IFF Research revealed that 43 percent of businesses are aware of a high-risk supplier failing to meet compliance requirements.

-- Sole-source vendors need special attention.
+- Sole-source suppliers need special attention.
 Routine site visits are one of the most effective methods of not only identifying supply chain risk but also helping develop contingency plans.
 Any sole-source contract should have a plan B in place that can be activated with immediate effect.

 One hopes that there is at least a rudimentary risk management plan in place in all organisations.
 At the very least, you should be aware of the risks that are relevant to you, especially those that are based on availability and price.